Breaking Barriers: How UX Can Promote Health Equity & Inclusion

 The role of digital user experience in health equity and inclusion

-However, if digital healthcare programs overlook the cultural, linguistic, and economic disparities between different populations, they are far less likely to be taken up by disadvantaged patients, which in turn increases the risk of worsening health disparities.4
+However, if digital healthcare programs overlook the cultural, linguistic, and economic disparities between different populations, they are far less likely to be taken up by disadvantaged patients, which in turn increases the risk of worsening health disparity.4

-For digital health tools to truly promote health equity and inclusion, they must be designed with a user-centered approach that considers the diverse needs and preferences of all individuals, including those from vulnerable populations.
-This involves incorporating user-centered design principles, addressing language barriers through multilingual interfaces, providing targeted health information for diverse populations, ensuring digital health tools are inclusive for people with disabilities, and collaborating with marginalized communities in the design process.
+For digital health tools to truly promote health equity and inclusion, they must be designed with a user-centered approach tthat considers the diverse needs and preferences of all individuals, including those from vulnerable populations.
+This involves incorporating user-centered design principles, addressing language barriers through multilingual interfaces, providing targeted health information for diverse populations, ensuring digital health tools are inclusive for people with disabilities, and collaborating with underserved communities in the design process.

 How UX Can Promote Healthcare Equity and Inclusion_03